-After a year of inflation, it’s harder than ever to save more than you spend.
-But keeping your spending in check now is crucial to maintaining a healthy budget so you can retire comfortably later.
+It seems harder than ever to save more than you spend.
+But keeping your spending in check now is crucial if you want to retire comfortably or even earlier.

-But besides checking your bank account, how can you tell if you’re spending too much and saving too little?
+But besides budgeting and checking your bank account, how can you tell if you’re spending too much and saving too little?

-Compare yourself to how much the average American spends in the following six categories and see if you need to cut back and start boosting your bank account.
+Compare yourself to how much the average American spends in the following six categories.
+You may find it’s best to cut back and start boosting your bank account.

-You spend more than half of your income on housing
+You spend more than 30% of your income on housing

-Whether they rent or own, Americans dedicate a huge chunk of their monthly budget to keeping a roof over their heads.
+Whether they rent or own, Americans dedicate a huge chunk of their monthly budget to pay for housing.

-While common financial wisdom holds that you should spend no more than 30% of your monthly paycheck on your house, the most recent housing crisis coupled with inflation has put that goal out of reach for a lot of Americans.
+While common financial wisdom holds that you should spend no more than 30% of your monthly paycheck on your house, housing prices, coupled with inflation, has put that goal out of reach for a lot of Americans.

-And if you rent or own in a high-cost-of-living area, you’re almost guaranteed to spend more than 30% on housing.
+And if you rent or own in an expensive area, you’re almost guaranteed to spend more than 30% on housing.

-If you’re paying more than that for a car you just bought, you’re spending more than most Americans — though spending on cars in the U.S. is up all around thanks to inflation.
+If you’re paying more than that for a car you just bought, you’re spending more than most Americans.
+Though spending on cars in the U.S. is up all around thanks to inflation, there are still ways to cut car costs.

 You don’t have anything saved for retirement